DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Food, and other things?"

-"It produces guns, gunpowder, and also cars.
+"They produce guns, gunpowder, and also cars.
-Well the numbers are not that big though."
+Well numbers are not that big though."

-Saki goes upstairs.
+Saki went upstairs.
-And from there above, they could see middle-aged officer is coming down, accompanied by around around 10 soldiers.
+And from there above, they could see middle-aged officer coming down, accompanied by around around 10 soldiers.

 "Captain!" _TL Note:_ Doesn't seem like author uses actual japanese military ranks, well I'll use something that makes sense rather than trying to translate `統括隊長`